 |

 October 20, 2004: This was originally written in 2001.
 A lot has changed since then.
 Much of what you might read about the cellular technology further down is obsolete (dated 2001), but I leave it in because it still may have meaning to some people, if only for historical purposes.
 Today you can carry your 802.11x enabled notebook into a number of establishments, sit down and connect to the internet wirelessly.
 Likewise PDAs, etc..
-Click here for a list of some “WiFi” hot spots in any zip code, free and for pay.
-Though I refer to Nokia in my article below, I’ve learned enough to say “Don’t buy Nokia”.
-Nokia is too proprietary – meaning that 3rd parties find it difficult to develop applications and hardware (cables, cards, etc.) for manufacturers that keep the necessary specs a secret.
-Do a search for “cables pc to phone” and find out which phones are 3rd party friendly.
+Click here for a list of some "WiFi" hot spots in any zip code, free and for pay.
+Though I refer to Nokia in my article below, I've learned enough to say "Don't buy Nokia".
+Nokia is (in 2004) too proprietary – meaning that 3rd parties find it difficult to develop applications and hardware (cables, cards, etc.) for manufacturers that keep the necessary specs a secret.
+Do a search for "cables pc to phone" and find out which phones are 3rd party friendly.
 Go for those that provide numerous selections – such as Motorola or Erickson.
 I chose a Samsung x426 because AT&T was providing it for free and especially because there was an indication that it was data capable.
-In this case, that indication was found in the “Details” list where it said “Technology: GSM/GPRS”.
-Perhaps they all say that; I don’t know – but it was free and a search for “Samsung x426 reviews” suggested that it might work out okay.
+In this case, that indication was found in the "Details" list where it said "Technology: GSM/GPRS".
+Perhaps they all say that; I don't know – but it was free and a search for "Samsung x426 reviews" suggested that it might work out okay.
 GSM is a new technology that AT&T and probably the others are pushing.
 It is a good thing; go for it, especially while the promos are still good – such as free replacement phones.
-Make sure your plan includes “Roaming”, though I believe that is now de facto – and free “Nights & Weekends”.
+Make sure your plan includes "Roaming", though I believe that is now de facto – and free "Nights & Weekends".
 GPRS is another new technology that requires GSM.
 Make sure that the new phone can handle GPRS.
-Recently I’ve been leaning towards getting rid of my land line phone and going solo cellular, subscribing to cable internet to go online.
-What’s held me back is lousy cellular reception in my home (still looking for an antenna that really boosts the signal as I harass AT&T to install a new tower) and the cost - including the $19.95/mo.
-ISP to connect by dial-up when I’m away from my cable enhanced home.
+Recently I've been leaning towards getting rid of my land line phone and going solo cellular, subscribing to cable internet to go online.
+What's held me back is lousy cellular reception in my home (still looking for an antenna that really boosts the signal as I harass AT&T to install a new tower) and the cost - including the $19.95/mo.
+ISP to connect by dial-up when I'm away from my cable enhanced home.
 Well, turns out, the latter is not necessary.
 Enabling your PC and cell phone to work with the GPRS technology is daunting, but once you get it working, you discover that you can connect quickly and seamlessly with no ISP involved.
-In fact it was so seamless and quiet that, at first, I didn’t even know I was connected, but I found that I could download my email and navigate web sites.
+In fact it was so seamless and quiet that, at first, I didn't even know I was connected, but I found that I could download my email and navigate web sites.
 However, though the connection is nearly instantaneous, the downloading and navigation is slower then a normal dial-up (that should improve as they refine the technology).
-But then that’s okay if you are out in the field (literally) with no wires available.
+But then that's okay if you are out in the field (literally) with no wires available.
 You still have to pay the normal cellular fee of $43 or more, plus excess minutes if you go online between 7:00 am and 9:00 pm and use up your allotted minutes.
 Then there is the $73 for the cable internet and minimal TV package.
 But subtract the $20 ISP charge, the $15 cable TV only charge and the $40 land line phone charge.
-When I get a chance, I’ll pull together a description of how to get the GPRS system working.
+When I get a chance, I'll pull together a description of how to get the GPRS system working.
 If you need to know now, send me an email and that will induce me to go to work on it before I forget how it was done. |

 October 25, 2001 We live on the cold, desperate and barren island of Cape Cod (I have no clue as to how those north of us survive – Massachusetts, New Hampshire, Vermont, Maine, Canada, Nova Scotia – but I gather they do).
 It is 29º out as I type this.
 From December to March, it will probably dip below 0º now and then.
 We have braved these bitter wet winters, cold waters and gale force nor’easters for many-a-year.
 That is about to end; we are on our way to the sunny great state of California, or by the time you read this, we will be.
 The 4x4x8 box trailer is packed with equipment and clothing as it sits in our driveway waiting to go – it has been that way, as we have been consequently living out of our packed suitcases, for over a month.
 We are ready!
 Mo has been giving us that “What’s going on/Can I come??” look as he knows something is up.
 Missy just lays by the radiator trying to stay warm.
 In about two weeks, we should be on our way– the four of us, Missy, Mo, Eileen and myself, all of us near-seniors (I don’t know how that happened).
 We’ll connect with my girls, Brianny and Darby, over dinner before we go.
 We’ll head west, stopping in New Jersey to visit my sister Hannah and her grown kids Ginny & John - then south to Chattanooga, TN to pick up a 700-16 spare tire & tubes for the box trailer (they were that hard to find) - west to Tempe, AZ to visit with Eileen’s grown kids Jody and Sarah - then over the border and up the mountain to Joshua Tree, our destination.
 We’ll stay at The Joshua Tree Inn for a week or two.
 I have some land in JT, 10 acres of a rock covered hill purchased 30 something years ago.
 Though some of my neighbors are fully equipped, my place has no electric, no water and no telephone, and the cost of bringing them in is prohibitive - $5000 for the electric company to even talk to me.
 Therefore we bring with us a 5000 Watt generator, a 600 Watt inverter (converts the van’s 12 volt DC to 110 volt AC), lots of batteries, propane, and various propane heaters, lamps and stoves, most purchased new on eBay.
 There are also about 40 clean milk jugs we’ll fill in town with water.
 We’ll also have our notebook and cell phone, so I can sit on any rock on my hill and check our email.
 There is a home, of sorts, on the land – an old 19.5’ Branstrator trailer I renovated 30 years ago and a large steel 260 gallon water tank on an iron stand which I happened upon in Costa Mesa when a laundromat was being refurbished.
 I was in college at the time, Orange Coast College, fresh out of the Marine Corps.
 The box trailer that we are about to tow west is the same one that carried that tank up to JT, although it has been rebuilt a couple of times (including this summer).
 For that matter, it was a home-made job to begin with, though I don’t know who made it.
 I found it in a field on Balboa Island (yes, it had fields then) and did $35 worth of work for a local realtor, Harvey D. Pease, to pay for it.
 We had visited there briefly in January.
 I looked at it, took some shaky pictures and left; I could not handle any more then that.
 The renovated Branstrator had become totally de-renovated during the unexpectedly demanding and challenging decades of family, homes, jobs, businesses, divorce and destitution back east.
 All of those experiences made me who I am today and gave me two lovely daughters to love and enjoy (usually), so I am grateful for them, but the trailer fell to ruin.
 So it is time to start over, but this time with portable power, water and phone.
 I have designed a comfortable prospective addition to the Branstrator, but first I need to clear a new site of rocks and boulders, move the water tank uphill to the highest level of that clearing to get water pressure, and then the trailer to a lower level.
 I have a 12 ton jack, a winch and a few pry bars for that.
 After the tank is moved, we’ll have it filled.
 After the trailer is re-renovated, we’ll move into it.
 This is getting into another story which is already documented in the Joshua Tree area of this web site.
 More info will be added there as our new story develops, using our cell phone to upload it of course. |

-Grafstick Tape & Label
+Grafstick Tape & Label These images are clickable |

 ||||||||||||||||||

 June 15, 2002 It did not quite happen that way.
 We were thoroughly punished for my arrogant reference to the cold Northeast.
 For much of our stay, Joshua Tree was colder then back east.
 Eileen flew back in March to some nice weather.
-I returned June 1.
-It is 40 degrees out as I write this, and wet.
+I returned June 1, 2 weeks ago.
+It is 40 degrees out as I write this; cold and wet.
 The cold is following me.
-I apologize; I was wrong - remove the hex!
+I apologize; I was wrong - please remove the hex!
 We did not go for the tire.
 Instead I ordered a spare tube which came in the mail.
-In Tempe, the box trailer lost its axle which was replaced immediately at Harvil’s Body Shop, an old-time family business that obviously prides itself on quality workmanship at a reasonable price.
+In Tempe, the box trailer lost its axle which was replaced immediately at Harvils Auto Body, an old-time family business that obviously prides itself on quality workmanship at a reasonable price.
 Where we pulled off the road and the hub literally fell to the ground was, by chance, in their driveway.
 Upon arrival, we stayed one night in The Joshua Tree Inn, very nice, and then commenced six months of living in the van.
 We could have done a quick and dirty job on the Branstrator, just to move into it, but we decided to do it right.
 That meant first installing a water system and clearing a new site.
 That took nearly 4 months.
 The actual renovation, primarily the exterior, took almost 2 months.
 It is not done but it is tight and clean; we can live in it now and enjoy that experience in relative comfort.
 We will probably not be able to add the addition I designed due to county restrictions on trailers.
 They want to get rid of them; not improve them.
-Mine can stay because it was there before the law, but that’s about it.
+Mine can stay because it was there before the law, but that's about it.
 The cellular-notebook combo was nearly flawless, though slow, and we learned a few things about the kind of bills you can get if you are not on the right service plan.
 Due to bandwidth restrictions, the phone cannot connect at greater then 9600 bps.
 Compare that to the roughly 56000 bps that most dial-ups enjoy today.
 However, it was not six times slower; maybe about half as fast.

 We had been hit by "roaming” charges.
 If I recall correctly, the original salesman had indicated that this would be “no problem”.
 We had free long distance and thought that would do it.
 When I called and complained, they added free roaming to our service plan at no additional charge.